fsharp/fslang-design/FSharp-4.1/FS-1006-struct-tuples.md

 ### Feature Interaction: Generalization of tuples

-In F#, like most other ML langauges, some simple values can be generalized.
+In F#, like most other ML languages, some simple values can be generalized.
 This means these values are given generic type rather than hitting the value-restriction error. e.g.

 ```fsharp